Deshi people: ‘A Statistical Account of Assam’ Vol-II Pub.1879

 W.W.
 Hunter was the Director General of Statistics of British India.
 In his book A Statistical Account of Assam’ Vol-II published in 1879, page 31 mentioned Musalman Koch.
 He said, "The total of the Kochs has been considerably reduced by the exclusion of a number of Musalman Kochs, who had been erroneously included; and the total of the ' unspecified ' Muhammadans has been correspondingly augmented."
 The present Deshi Muslims are the descendants of those Musalman Koch as mentioned by Hunter.

 In West Bengal, the Deshi Muslims are known as Nashya Shaikh or Nashya Sekh.
 Their origin to the indigenous communities of Koch people of northern West Bengal and Assam, some of them are also from Mech community.
 They are culturally and linguistically similar to both people of northern Bangladesh and the erstwhile Goalpara district of Assam.
 A small number of the community are also found in the neighboring state of Bihar, where they are known as the Bengali Shaikh.
 The group is descended from a set of tribals which were collectively referred to as Koches, who converted to Islam as they were unable to find a favourable position in Hindu society and came to be known as the Rajbanshi Muslims.
 They are homogeneous with the Koch people and are bilingual, speaking both Bengali and Surjapuri.
 The Nashya still retain many cultural traits of their pre-Islamic past.
 For instance the reverence of pirs was a continuation of their previous beliefs.
 Most people of the community are non-practicing Muslims though the newer generations are becoming increasing Islamic due to globalization.
 From historic evidence, it seems a segment of the population of northern Bengal began to convert to Islam when the region fell under the control of Bakhtiyar Khilji.
 Some of the earliest converts were the chiefs Ali Mech and Kala Pahar.

 Language

 The language of Deshi Muslim is known as 'Deshi Bhasa’.
 There are some slight variations in the Deshi Bhasa as one move from one district to another.
 The Deshi Bhasa have five dialects in Assam-Barbondi, Mahendragonji, Bausia, Ghullia and Jhaarue.
 The Deshi Bhasha is known differently in various states in government documents.
 In Assam, it is vaguely called as Goalpariya.
-In Bihar and West Bengal it is known as Surjapuri.
 The Deshi Bhasa is closely related to neighbouring Assamese and Rajbanshi, as well as many other Indo-Aryan languages of Assam including the Urdu.